giadainnocenti/ETL_DataScience/README.md

 *	Within each dataset several fields were removed based on the evaluation.
 *	Records with null id values were removed.
 * 	Column names were renamed ("." converted to "_") to satisfy Postgres.
+* 	All the numbers in the \*ID columns were set to integers.
 *	Each clean dataset was exported as csv.

 ## Load: